 Dashboard Reporting: Transform your team’s recruitment activity into actionable business insights with configurable reports tailored to your specific goals and KPIs.

 Many ATS systems also offer the ability for agencies to connect to other Recruiting Software technologies for a complete technology solution.
-These technologies could include online telephony and messaging platforms, video conferencing, and many other systems, including pay and bill functionality that are used every day by recruiters.
+These technologies could include online telephony and messaging platforms, video conferencing, and many other systems that are used every day by recruiters.

 Why Use / Why Do You Need an Applicant Tracking System?